testify-project/testify-project.github.io/_posts/2000-01-05-local-resources.md

 }
 {% endhighlight %}

-Notice that we are able to inject the resource instance, data source and connection created in our `InMemoryHSQLResource` resource provider implementation which can be useful if you wish to interact with the resource and the client.
+Notice that we are able to inject the resource instance, data source and connection created in our `InMemoryHSQLResource` resource provider implementation which can be useful if you wish to directly interact with the resource and the client.
 Please note that the above example is kitchen-sink example and may not reflect a typical use-case.

 For complete LocalResourceProvider implementations and examples take a look at: